SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 ## Evaluation results (TODO)

 Evaluate this fuzzer in measuring coverage by different number of inputs, e.g., 200K, 400K, 1000K.
-Each scale of input size goes through testing ten times.
+Each input size will be tested ten times.